tabito12345678910/Maze-Generator/README.md

 Author: Tabito Sakamoto tabito.sakamoto@gmail.com
 Maze Generator

-Update so it can solve it as well.
+Need to update so it can solve it as well.